7. AUTOSAR Integration Guide

 7.2.3.3.5.
 CanIf Configuration in CAN Module

-CanIf module abstracts the CAN driver from the rest of the Can stack.
+CanIf module abstracts the CAN driver from the rest of the CAN stack.
 CAN driver and dependent MCAL modules must be imported to Vector DaVinci configurator before configuring Vector modules.

 CanIf configures transmit and receive Pdus.